stripe/open-banking-v2-docs/v2-eu-docs/docs/API Overview/pis.md

 ### `CreditorAccount` requirements

-`CreditorAccount.SchemeName` supports either `UK.OBIE.IBAN` or `UK.OBIE.Wallet`.
+`CreditorAccount.SchemeName` supports `UK.OBIE.Wallet`.
 Providing any other value will return an error.

 -  `UK.OBIE.Wallet`
    -  `CreditorAccount.Identification`: Must be the Stripe recipient account ID (e.g. `acct_test_123`)
-   -  `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default outbound destination, otherwise the destination ID (e.g. `gbba_test_123`)
+   -  `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default outbound destination, otherwise the destination ID (e.g. `frba_test_123`)

--  `UK.OBIE.IBAN`
-   -  `CreditorAccount.Identification`: Must be the IBAN number associated with the account
-   - `SupplementaryData.CreditorAccount.Address.CountryCode`: Must provide the destination country code for intra-EU payments
+> Note: Please use international payment consents for IBAN domestic payments and set the `DestinationCountryCode` to the same country you are sending from

 ## The following apply to all international payment consents: